Let’s talk gag reflex. For some of us, it’s much stronger than it is for others. Is it due to a weak stomach?

 Do you really want to deal with gagging and spitting because of something that is supposed to be improving the state of your mouth?

 Your choice should not be to deal with the lesser of two evils.
-Nuvia implants can serve you well without all of the extra problems that dentures bring.
+Nuvia dental implants can serve you well without all of the extra problems that dentures bring.

-Our implants allow your teeth to be securely rooted in your mouth.
+Our dental implants allow your teeth to be securely rooted in your mouth.
 They can truly become part of your mouth and feel like they belong there.

 Your gag reflex is a natural response to something touching the back of your throat.
 It’s a good thing because it keeps us from choking or swallowing things when we don’t want to.
 It also helps us to vomit when our bodies need to get rid of something that should no longer be contained inside.